authelia/authelia/docs/configuration/one-time-password.md

 {: .label .label-config .label-green }
 </div>

-The length in bytes of the shared secret.
+The length in bytes of generated shared secrets.
 The minimum is 20 (or 160 bits), and the default is 32 (or 256 bits).
 In most use cases 32 is sufficient.
 Though some authenticators may have issues with more than the minimum.
 Our minimum is the recommended value in [RFC4226], though technically according to the specification 16 bytes (or 128 bits) is the minimum.

 ## Registration
 When users register their TOTP device for the first time, the current [issuer](#issuer), [algorithm](#algorithm), and